pelya/android-keyboard-gadget/README.md

 Here is [the list of keys that this utility supports](hid-gadget-test/jni/hid-gadget-test.c#L33)

-If you need to crack a PIN code, but the target system loses keypresses (happens in MacOS BIOS), there is a [handy app](http://sourceforge.net/projects/libsdl-android/files/tmp/send-pin-with-camera-src.tar.xz/download) for that, which uses camera to check if each keypress is recognized, you have to align your phone camera so that blue circles will match positions of PIN code digits on the screen.
+If you need to crack a PIN code, but the target system loses keypresses (happens in MacOS BIOS), there is a [handy app](send-pin-with-camera/) for that, which uses camera to check if each keypress is recognized.

-This app does not work on Lollipop, only on Android 4.X.
-To modify amount of digits in PIN code, change variable PIN_LENGTH inside MainActivity.java and recompile this app.

 Compilation
 ===========